 Our Mathematics Department strives to empower students to develop a fundamental appreciation and practical application of the techniques of mathematical problem solving and reasoning.
 Many college undergraduate programs require specific mathematics courses, and continuing placement in Math courses at SJPII is based not only on this reality, but on a student’s actual performance.
 Therefore, students are strongly urged to challenge themselves and to perform in such a way as to exceed their own expectations so that they may have as many options as possible available to them in not only selecting a college or university but in selecting the courses and programs in which they will enroll at the college level.
 Students may pursue mathematics courses through Calculus and Probability & Statistics.

-The study of Modern Language at SJPII is designed to develop proficiency in understanding, speaking, reading, and writing in languages other than English.
+The study of World Language at SJPII is designed to develop proficiency in understanding, speaking, reading, and writing in languages other than English.
 The cultural aspects related to the chosen language – the customs, geography, history, and context of the countries in which the language is spoken – are explored.
 Because the study of a second language is a sequential process, students are encouraged to elect a third and/or fourth year of the specific language.
-Currently, we offer study in Italian and Spanish, each culminating in the possibility of an Advanced Placement© course
+Currently, we offer study in Latin and Spanish, with Spanish culminating in the possibility of an Advanced Placement© course

 Our Health & Physical Education program encourages students to gain the knowledge needed to implement and maintain a healthy lifestyle.